-Consolidated entity performance and link to remuneration
+consolidated entity performance and link to remuneration

-Remuneration for certain individuals is directly linked to the performance of the Group via the Employee Share Option Plan where the shares vest when certain share prices are reached (see note on Share based compensation section).
+Remuneration for certain individuals is directly linked to the performance of the Group via the Employee Share Option Plan and Employee Securities Incentive Plan where the shares vest when certain share prices, market capitalisation, financial performance, and/or employment conditions are met.
 There are no short term bonuses paid but there are annual remuneration reviews at the discretion of the Nomination and Remuneration Committee.

-Se of remuneration consultants
+Use of remuneration consultants

-During the financial year ended 30 June 2023, the Group did not engage any remuneration consultants to review its remuneration policies.
+During the financial year ended 30 June 2024, the Group did not engage any remuneration consultants to review its remuneration policies.

-♥ oting and comments made at the Company's 2022 Annual General Meeting ('AGM')
+(Voting and comments made at the Company's 2023 Annual General Meeting ('AGM')

-At the 24 November 2022 AGM, 99.42% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2022.
+At the 16 November 2023 AGM, 99.72% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2023.
 The Company did not receive any specific feedback at the AGM regarding its remuneration practices.